 - Set expectations for how they want to be treated

-It’s never too early to teach your child about healthy relationships.
-You’ve probably been doing it all along.
+Kids learn about relationships from the adults around them.
 When you taught your child to say “please” and “thank you” as a toddler, you were teaching respect and kindness.

 Your own relationships also teach your kids how to treat others.
 When you treat your kids, partner, and friends in healthy, supportive ways, your kids learn from your choices.

-Kids learn from unhealthy experiences, too.
-When they experience violence at home or in the community, kids are more likely to be in unhealthy relationships later on.
+Children learn from unhealthy experiences, too.
+If they experience violence at home or in the community, they are more likely to be in unhealthy relationships later on.

 When should I start talking about dating?

-The best time to start talking about healthy dating relationships is before your child starts dating.
+It’s best to start talking about healthy relationships before your child starts dating.
 Start conversations about what to look for in a romantic partner.
 For example, you could ask your child:

 - How do you want to be treated?

 - How do you want to feel about yourself when you are with that person?

 - Both people feel respected, supported, and valued